-Isn't this sign above a wonderful welcome - not - as the climb begins to incline rather steeply.
+Isn't this sign above a wonderful welcome - not - as the climb begins to incline rather steeply up the Devil's Staircase.
 Gulp - this is a serious business.

 7h 59m in our case, not that